jharwell/fordyca/README.md

 are only needed if you are running experiments which utilize those sensors/actuators, otherwise they slow things down a *LOT* with large swarms (which is why you are compiling with optimizations on in the first place).

+# Build Notes

+- If you do a build with the intel compiler toolchain, then Qt graphical displays are disabled (cmake 3.10 does not correctly handle the icpc for C++17).

+- Whatever compiler you use to build FORDYCA *should* be the same compiler that you use to build ARGoS, otherwise ARGoS will be unable to load `libfordyca.so`.
+Why?
+Because the ABI compatability documentation between icpc and gcc/clang LIES when it promises compability (has to do with ARGoS using dlopen() and C++ name mangling I *think*). gcc and clang interoperability sometimes is OK (i.e. build ARGoS with one, and then build FORDYCA with the other), depending on the versions used.

 # Viewing The Documentation